jacobrogers603/mark_my_words/to-do.md

 we have to query the database for the name of every path title, so each layer we go down in terms of nesting for making folders and sub folders we have the ask the server what the ID's name is to display it to the user... this is bad

 ## deleting a note causes an error in the console despite doing the action correctly

+## times on image cards say time of last render, not time of upload

+## Make a public landing page